linien-org/linien/README.md

 ### Using the manual lock

 If you have problems with the autolock, you may also lock manually.
 Activate the *Manual* tab and use the controls in the top (*Zoom* and *Position*) to center the line you want to lock to.
 Choose whether the target slope is rising or falling and click the green button.

+### Logging

+Linien has to option to log the lock status and parameters to an InfluxDB.
+Currently, only InfluxDB 2.x is supported.
+Logging can be configured via the Logging menu in the Linien GUI, but logging will continue even if the client is closed.
+Time stamps of the data points are determined by the InfluxDB, not by the RedPitaya.
+If updating/checking the InfluxDB credentials fails, there is additional information in the tool-tip of the fail indicator ❌.

+The parameter names are documented in [`parameters.py`](https://github.com/linien-org/linien/blob/master/linien-server/linien_server/parameters.py).
+The `signal_stats` parameter does contain statistics of the input and output signals, e.g. `control_signal_mean` or `monitor_signal_max`.

 Transfer function
 -----------------